-While reading a book, watching television or browsing the internet on my PC, I might notice a vibrant color that excites me and I get an overwhelming desire to create a painting using that color.
-I start a painting with that color and as it progresses I will feel God impressing on me which color to layer on next and when to use some different textures and tools such as palette knives and sponges and a raft of other implements to get the ‘feel’ of what I am trying to convey to the viewer.
+While reading a book, watching television or browsing the internet on my computer, I might notice a vibrant colour that excites me and I get an overwhelming desire to create a painting using that colour.
+I start a painting with that colour and as it progresses I will feel God impressing on me which colour to layer on next and when to use some different textures and tools such as palette knives and sponges and a raft of other implements to get the ‘feel’ of what I am trying to convey to the viewer.
 I often have no detailed plan ahead and the painting just evolves as my spirit is sensitive to His spirit and the work emerges miraculously and wonderfully.

 What Inspires Me as an artist